Skip to main content

 “If the result is satisfactory, we will consider that the response process has been completed, and if the result is not sufficient, we will reserve the right to respond at a later time,” said Nasrallah, adding that Sunday’s assault was completed “as planned.”

-The Lebanese group earlier Sunday announced its own cross-border attacks were aimed at avenging the killing of its senior commander Fuad Shukr last month.
+The Lebanese group earlier Sunday announced its own cross-border attacks were aimed at avenging the killing of its senior commander, Fuad Shukr, last month.

 Shukr was killed on July 30 in an Israeli strike near Beirut.
-Explaining the timing, Nasrallah said they wanted to give negotiations on a Gaza cease-fire a “chance,” and he cited US and Israeli military mobilization.
+Explaining the timing, Nasrallah said Hezbollah wanted to give negotiations on a Gaza cease-fire a “chance,” and he cited US and Israeli military mobilization.

-Ahead of Nasrallah’s speech, the Lebanese group announced that they had fired more than 300 Katyusha rockets at 11 Israeli military sites, as well as conducting an unspecified number of drone attacks.
+Ahead of Nasrallah’s speech, the Lebanese group announced that they had fired more than 300 Katyusha rockets at 11 Israeli military sites as well as conducting an unspecified number of drone attacks.

 Israel also launched airstrikes against Lebanon on Sunday, saying that it was aiming to thwart a large-scale Hezbollah attack.
 The Israeli military said its fighter jets had destroyed “thousands” of Hezbollah rocket launchers “aimed toward northern Israel, and some were aimed toward central Israel,” far from the border.

-The Israeli army also added that the Hezbollah strikes caused only “a little damage,” while the Lebanese Health Ministry said at least three people were killed after Israeli airstrikes in southern Lebanon, according to the official National News Agency.
+The Israeli army also added that the Hezbollah strikes caused only “a little damage,” while the Lebanese Health Ministry said at least three people were killed by Israeli airstrikes in southern Lebanon, according to the official National News Agency.

 Lebanon's caretaker Prime Minister Najib Mikati held an emergency meeting to discuss the escalation, the National News Agency reported.
 The office of the United Nations Special Coordinator for Lebanon, Jeanine Hennis-Plasschaert, and the UN Interim Force in Lebanon (UNIFIL) peacekeeping force urged “all to cease fire and refrain from further escalatory action.”